From “Weight Management”* to Weight-Inclusive: My Story

 I believe that eating well shouldn’t have to be a part-time job that involves spending hours comparing labels at the grocery store, calculating the calories or macros of every meal in your head, or eating the same few foods every single day just because it’s the only “clean” food you like.

 I believe that at our core, we are our own experts.
 My job involves helping people pause, attune to, and learn to trust their inner wisdom (while occasionally massaging it with some updated evidence), so that they can discover their own way of eating that fuels, nourishes, and satisfies.

 Thinking about working with me?
 Find out more.

 Vincci Tsui (she/her) is a former bariatric dietitian turned certified intuitive eating counselor and body-liberation advocate.
 She is the author of The Mindful Eating Workbook: Simple Practices for Nurturing a Positive Relationship with Food.

-Vincci takes a collaborative and compassionate approach to nutrition counselling and coaching that is rooted in Health at Every Size®, intuitive eating, and mindful eating philosophy.
-She believes in helping clients attune to their inner wisdom when it comes to making decisions around food, eating, and overall well-being.
+Vincci takes a collaborative, compassionate, and inclusive approach to nutrition counselling and coaching that is informed by social justice, Health at Every Size®, intuitive eating, and mindful eating philosophy.
+She believes in helping clients attune to their inner wisdom when it comes to making decisions around food, eating, and overall well-being, with the ultimate goal of equity and dignity for all, regardless of size, ability, and identities.

 Born in Hong Kong and raised in Calgary, Vincci received her Bachelor of Science in Nutritional Sciences from McGill University, and completed the school’s integrated dietetic internship program.
 She is an active member of the College of Dietitians of Alberta and Dietitians of Canada.

 FREE 7 DAY MINI COURSE